 Ant.
 Water vessels.

 Water Molecules.
 Natural dyed fabric from local restaurant food waste, hand sewed water molecules/ants, hand-cut wood, polyvinyl chloride pipes.
+Each form represents an ant and a water molecule, and altogether they symbolize resilience, strength, and the power of a collaborative community.

 Tomato Bowls.
 Organic bowls and rings.